Bugdan History, Family Crest & Coats of Arms

 Early Origins of the Bugdan family

 The surname Bugdan was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

 Important Dates for the Bugdan family

 This web page shows only a small excerpt of our Bugdan research.
-Another 167 words (12 lines of text) are included under the topic Early Bugdan History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Bugdan History in all our PDF Extended History products and printed products wherever possible.

 Bugdan Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Bugdan family name include Bugden, Bugdon, Budgen and others.

 Early Notables of the Bugdan family (pre 1700)

 More information is included under the topic Early Bugdan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bugdan family